xcv-/ideavim/docs/README.txt

 completion window is popped up, pressing Escape will both cancel the window and exit Insert mode.
 If a parameter tooltip appears, pressing Escape will not make the tooltip go away whether in Insert or Normal mode.
-The only way to make the tooltip disappear is to move the cursor outside of the parameter area of the method call.
+The only way to make the tooltip disappear is to move the caret outside of the parameter area of the method call.
 (I would love to receive solutions for both of these issues.)

 Menu Changes